Overview of Sports at GIS

 The Sports culture in Thailand is very different from western countries.
 Flexibility is vital to success here.
 Thai teams will often approach about playing with only a few days' notice so be prepared for changes in dates/times/locations of games.
-We will try to keep you as up to date as possible through email and social media (you can ask to join our Facebook page "Grace Athletics" or request to follow our Instagram account "@ThaigerNation").
+We will try to keep you as up to date as possible.
+Any last minute changes with games and/or weather and cancellations, will be posted under the "Breaking News" category on the home page of our website by 1:30pm.
 Games vs. Thai schools are often later in the afternoons as Thai schools are not dismissed until 4pm.

 Over the years, we have had the privilege of hosting sports clinics taught by professional athletes.
 These clinics usually occur on short notice and although we try to avoid scheduling conflicts, it sometimes can't be avoided.

 You can find the most up to date schedule on our website.
 Game dates are on the calendar on the home page, practice days are listed in the category of each sports page.